agrdc/BakingApp/README.md

 # Baking App
-## Baking app, the third project of Android Developer Nanodegree course by UDACITY.
+## the third project of Android Developer Nanodegree course by UDACITY.

 ### Project Overview